 |% Daily Value*|

 |Total Fat 9g||12%|

 |Total Carbohydrate 17g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Canadian recipe was submitted by a reader.
-The popular Nanaimo bars are assembled in three layers: a crunchy base, custard middle, and chocolate top layer.
+Nanaimo bars are a Canadian treat assembled in three layers: a crunchy, nutty base, a creamy custard middle, and a rich chocolate top layer.
 The bars are named after the British Columbia city of Nanaimo.
-The list of ingredients may look long, but the bars come together quickly, plus there's no baking required.
+The list of ingredients may look long, but the bars come together quickly—plus, there's no baking required.